Tall ship Taster on the Kiel Canal

 - Disembark: Kiel, Germany - 12 May 2022, 10:00

 Sorry you’ve missed the boat!

 This voyage has now sailed.
 Check out our voyage finder to see what else we have available.

-Join Eye of the Wind for a tall ship taster from Hamburg to Kiel crossing the Northern tip of Germany.
+Join Eye of the Wind for a tall ship taster sailing adventure from Hamburg to Kiel passing through the Kiel Canal.

 Every year, around 40,000 ships pass through the exits of the Kiel Canal (in German: Nord-Ostsee-Kanal, literally ‘North-to-Baltic Sea canal’).
 The canal was opened by Kaiser Wilhelm II in 1895 – later on, the construction costs were raised by a tax on sparkling wine introduced by the Kaiser.
 The journey will take us right through Schleswig-Holstein, along green banks and under high railway bridges which almost seem to touch the top of our mast.